Eva808/iris-keyboard-keymap/README.md

-## Iris rev 6 keymap, Corne-style with macros
+## A custom layout for the Iris keyboard, Corne-style with macros
 - Layers backlight and/or underglow
 - CapsLock button backlight
 - Macros